-Slaven Bilic: West Ham sack manager with team in the relegation zone
+Slaven Bilic: West Ham sack manager with David Moyes likely to replace him

 Is Moyes the man for Hammers?

-BBC Sport understands West Ham held talks with former Everton and Manchester United manager David Moyes while Bilic's future was being reviewed.
+BBC Sport understands West Ham held talks with Moyes while Bilic's future was being reviewed.

 Speaking to Bein Sports on Sunday, the Scot denied there had been contact, but said he wanted to return to club management and was "interested" in the West Ham job.